 Family dinners are something I hold at a high level of importance, but during the baby years, they were difficult to make work for our family’s schedule.
 Usually I’d feed the girls early (5:15 pm or so) then make dinner for David and myself once they were asleep (7:00 pm).
 We are now in a place where things have shifted.
 At three and five years old, we have made the transition to eating as a family.
 With David’s unpredictable work hours, sometimes this means just the three girls and I save David a plate, but at least a few times a week it means all four of us sit down at the dinner table together.
 Right now I start making dinner around 5:00 pm we eat between 5:30 pm and 6:00 pm.

-Dinners are not a speedy event.
+Dinners are not always elaborate.
+I rely heavily on my favorite kid-approved crockpot meals and my favorite family-friendly meals that come together in less than 20 minutes quite often.
+Dinner is not a speedy event either.
 I don’t mind that so much, as I like the time spent around the table as a family, but the loss of focus and the girls hopping up from the table (95% of the time it’s so they can take turns singing songs and dancing, I kid you not) are something I’ve been working on reigning in.

 I’ve found that with preschoolers, natural lengthy conversations don’t necessarily come easily.
-One on one, Hailey (5) could carry on quite the conversation, but with Kaitlyn (3) thrown in the mix, it’s easy to lose the flow of the conversation.
+One on one, Hailey (5) could carry on quite the conversation, but with Kaitlyn (3) thrown in the mix, it’s easy to lose the flow of the conversation, so these family dinner conversation starters come in quite handy!

 To remedy this, there are three dinner conversation starters we use to get the ball rolling.